+What’s the Difference?
 Plywood vs. OSB

-When a roofless, partially built structure takes on water, both plywood and oriented strand board (OSB) used for floor decking can absorb water, swell, delaminate, and require sanding or replacement before finish flooring can be installed.
+When a roofless, partially built structure takes on water, the plywood or OSB used for floor decking can absorb water, swell, delaminate, and require sanding or replacement before finish flooring can be installed.
+“Wood and water just do not mix well,” says Jeff Key, marketing manager for wood products at Georgia-Pacific.
+To address these water issues, OSB and plywood manufacturers are refining their products.
 The fix is to use water-repellent or water-resistant products in place of ordinary plywood or OSB.

 Products like AdvanTech, an OSB product by Huber Engineered Woods, were brought onto the scene to meet the need for moisture-resistant OSB.
 Essentially an enhanced OSB material, AdvanTech uses a resin integrated with the wood to resist water absorption and reduce the swelling that plagued the original OSB subflooring.
 Huber even offers a 50-year warranty on AdvanTech.

 Using a water-resistant subfloor product saves the builder time and money because they make compromised deck sections a thing of the past.
 “I use the AdvanTech sheets so I don’t have to worry about sanding the edges later,” says James Langeway, a Vermont contractor.
-Louisiana-Pacific offers Top-Notch, an enhanced subflooring system with an edge coating to prevent water absorption and a self-draining notch design that drains standing water away from the panels.
+LP Building Products offers Top-Notch, an enhanced subflooring system with an edge coating to prevent water absorption and a self-draining notch design that drains standing water away from the panels.

 This evolved plywood may claim an overall advantage over OSB, since plywood is a stiffer, longer-lasting subfloor option.
 It will also hold up better under flooring accidents like leaks or flooding, and has greater nail withdrawal strength to hold the nail in under stress.
 “The difference with plywood is not felt initially during the first walk-through by the owners,” says Key.
 “It is made for long-term durability.”
 This sentiment is backed by Georgia-Pacific’s lifetime warranty on the product.